top of page

 Lemongrass

 Our variety is West Indian lemongrass (Cymbopogon citratus).
-It is widely planted across the estate and helpful in binding soil to prevent erosion.
+It is widely planted across the estate and is helpful in binding soil to prevent erosion.
 Multitasker that it is, it is said to also protect against evil, spiritually clean a house, and to bring good luck in love affairs.

 Limes & Lemons